snltd/gurp/doc/janet_helpers.md

 - `(fields)` changes a whitespace-separated string into an array of strings.
 - `(labelise token ...)` turns tokens into a string which is safe to use as a resource `:label`.
-- `(run-cmd)` runs the given command (specified as a single string), and gives you either a string of its stdout or an `(error)` of its stderr.
+- `(run-cmd "command")` runs the given command (specified as a single string), and gives you either a string of its stdout or an `(error)` of its stderr.
 Far too basic to deal with pipes, but still useful.
+- `(config-file)` returns the fully-qualified path of a relative file path.
+Used internally by the `file` doer, but useful on its own.
+- `(cron-minutes-from-name seed-string interval)` is used to generate minutes-past-the-hour lists to run Gurp (or anything else) periodically from cron.
+It uses `seed-string` to calculate a hash, so different hosts will run at different times. `interval` must be a divisor of 60.
+- `(repeated-line-file format-string values)` returns a string, for use as a config file, where each of `values` is applied to a format string.
+Good for things like automount maps.

 ### Dynamic Bindings